Foreign tax credit

 Corporate tax rates

-Similar to 2016, the SPFE corporate tax rate will be 5% for operations in development area A and 8% for operations outside of development area A for ten years.
+The SPFE corporate tax rate is 5% for operations in development area A and 8% for operations outside of development area A for ten years.
 After ten years, the PFE tax rates shall apply unless the company has a new investment program that requalifies the company again for SPFE status.

 Dividend WHT rate

 The WHT rate applicable to dividends from SPFE profits continues to be 20%, which may be reduced under certain tax treaties.
-Starting in 2017, a 5% WHT rate shall apply to dividends paid to a foreign parent company from SPFE profits.
+A 5% WHT rate applies to dividends paid to a foreign parent company from SPFE profits.
 This reduced rate is effective until 31 December 2019.